 A taxi takes you to Porto this morning, about one-and-a-half hours away.
-Upon arrival at your hotel, you will meet a guide for a three-hour food tour and orientation walk of this authentic city.
+Upon arrival at your hotel, you will meet a guide for a three-hour food tour and orientation walk of this atmospheric city.
 Porto has long benefited from commerce, whether providing provisions to medieval crusaders on their way to the Holy Land, importing goods during Portugal’s famed Age of Discovery, or exporting its fortified port wine to Britain.
-The grand yet unpretentious architecture you’ll see was built on that wealth.
-Your hotel is on the edge of the city’s Cathedral district, putting the city’s mammoth church within easy reach.
+The grand, yet unpretentious, architecture you’ll see throughout the city was built on its wealthy past.
+Your hotel is on the edge of the city’s Cathedral district, putting Porto’s mammoth church within easy reach.
 As you explore, you’ll sample the flavors of a city heralded for its cuisine.
-Stop at a local café for a drink and appetizer.
-Settle in at a traditional taberna for lunch, perhaps trying codfish pataniscas (fritters) or the classic francesinha (pork and beef sandwich with melted cheese and a spicy sauce).
-And cap off your moveable feast at one of Porto’s historic cafés for coffee and dessert.
+Stop at a local café for a drink and appetizer and settle in at a traditional taberna for lunch, perhaps trying codfish pataniscas (fritters) or the classic francesinha (pork and beef sandwich with melted cheese and a spicy sauce).
+And cap off your moveable feast at one of Porto’s historical cafés for coffee and dessert.

 This afternoon is free for you to return to the sites that interested you during your tour.
 Or perhaps you’ll step into the São Bento train station to admire its artful display of azulejos, Portugal’s famed painted tiles.
-Linger in the Ribeira district, where rabelos (small wooden boats) bob on the river’s currents.
-These modest vessels laden with casks transported wine to Porto from the quintas upriver until the railroad came along.
-Admire the girders of the Ponte de Dom Luís I bridge, designed by an apprentice of Gustave Eiffel.
-Or head over to Vila Nova de Gaia across the river, where wines brought downriver from the valley are still matured and prepared for shipping at local armazéns, or wine lodges.
+You may choose to linger in the Ribeira district, where rabelos (small wooden boats) bob on the river’s currents.
+In the past, these modest vessels were laden with casks, and transported wine to Porto from the quintas upriver, until the railroad came along.
+Admire the girders of the Ponte de Dom Luís I bridge, designed by an apprentice of Gustave Eiffel or, perhaps, head over to Vila Nova de Gaia across the river, where wines brought downriver from the valley are still matured and prepared for shipping at local armazéns, or wine lodges.

 Accommodation: Flores Village Hotel & Spa, Porto